HISD Releases Independent Program Report on TEACH’s Impact

 To find out more about HISD’s evaluation of TEACH’s impact, please click here.

-TEACH will serve almost 1,000 educators across twenty schools in Houston ISD in the 2021-22 academic year.
-More than 12,000 students will be impacted!
+TEACH will serve almost 1,800 educators across thirty-two schools in Houston and Aldine ISD in the 2022-23 academic year.
+More than 20,000 students will be impacted!

-TEACH works primarily with low-income students in HISD, as measured by the percentage of students on the federally funded free and reduced lunch program.
+TEACH works primarily with low-income students in HISD and Aldine ISD, as measured by the percentage of students on the federally funded free and reduced lunch program.
 On average, over 90 percent of students in TEACH schools are considered “low-income” and receive free or reduced lunch prices.

 HISD’s Research and Accountability studies have found the following: